Nathaniel Lowe

-David Nathaniel Lowe Jr. (/loʊ/ LOH-'; born July 7, 1995) is an American professional baseball first baseman for the Boston Red Sox of Major League Baseball (MLB).
-He has previously played in MLB for the Tampa Bay Rays, Texas Rangers, and Washington Nationals.
+David Nathaniel Lowe (/loʊ/ LOH-'; born July 7, 1995) is an American professional baseball first baseman for the Cleveland Guardians of Major League Baseball (MLB).
+He has previously played in MLB for the Tampa Bay Rays, Texas Rangers, Washington Nationals, Boston Red Sox, and Cincinnati Reds.
 He made his MLB debut in 2019 with the Rays.

 Amateur career

 Lowe attended Pope High School in Marietta, Georgia, where he also played upright bass in orchestra and jazz bands.
 He enrolled at Mercer University and played college baseball for the Mercer Bears in 2014.
 He transferred to St. Johns River State College for the 2015 season, and transferred to Mississippi State University to play for the Mississippi State Bulldogs for 2016.
 That year, he was named a second-team All-American by Louisville Slugger.